The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

 4 – Zadar Cathedral

 Saint Anastasia Cathedral (or Sveta Stošija in Croatian) is the largest church in Dalmatia and one of the most important Romanesque buildings in Croatia.
 Built during the 12th and 13th centuries, it’s one of the most beautiful buildings in Zadar.
 You can see two rose windows on its facade, the larger one made in Romanesque and the smaller one in the Gothic style.
-The Cathedral has a richly decorated portal.
+The Cathedral also has a richly decorated portal.
 Be sure to visit its interior and enjoy its unique medieval ambience.

 6 – Zadar Archaeological Museum

-Zadar is a town filled with history, and you can learn a lot about it at the Archaeological Museum.
+Zadar is a town filled with history, and you can learn a lot about it at its Archaeological Museum.
 Founded in 1832, it’s the second oldest museum in Croatia.
 The museum has an extensive Prehistoric archaeological collection.
 Since it was an important Roman town, the exhibition with artefacts from that period is fascinating.
-It provides a great insight into the art, crafts, religion and life in Roman Zadar.
+It provides a great insight into the art, crafts, religion and life in Ancient Zadar.

 However, the medieval collection exhibiting some of the most famous artefacts from the early Croatian kingdom is the most interesting.
-You can see models of some small medieval churches in the archaeological state today, like nearby Stomorica Church.
+You can see models of some small medieval churches in the archaeological state today, like the nearby Stomorica Church.

-Read more: 15 Best exhibitions in European museums in 2023
+Read more: 18 Best Exhibitions in European Museums in 2024

 7 – Museum of Ancient Glass

 Besides its exhibits, the best part of the museum is its glassblowing workshops, during which you can learn how glass was produced 2,000 years ago.
-You can explore that museum on a virtual walk at this link.
+You can explore that museum on a virtual walk using this link.

-8 – The Greeting to the Sun
+8 – The Greeting to the Sun in Zadar

 During his visit to this town in 1964, Alfred Hitchcock said Zadar was home to the most beautiful sunset.
-And there is something special in the combination of the blue sea, clear sky and the sun slowly setting down.
+And I agree, there is something special in the combination of the blue sea, clear sky and the sun slowly setting down.
 If you want to enjoy the famous sunset in a whole new way, visit the Greeting to the Sun.
 It’s next to the Sea Organ on the seafront outside the Old Town.
 With around 300 glass plates, this light installation symbolically communicates with the sun after it sets down.

 9 – The Five Wells Square